iamadeadpixel/VU-Pixels_Tickets/README.md

 -  49 to 64 players
 -  65 to 128 players

-Edit __init_Tickets_config.lua if you want your own ticket ratio settings
+# Edit __init_Tickets_config.lua if you want your own ticket ratio settings
+# the following loaders have the option to enable or disable vehicles
+# to make it more "infantry frienly"
+- ticket_loader_CQL.lua
+- ticket_loader_CQS.lua
+- ticket_loader_CTF.lua
+- ticket_loader_Rush.lua
+- ticket_loader_SQ_Rush.lua

+# ticket_loader_TDM.lua on default has vehicles disabled, INC Squad deathmatch

 # Disclaimer
 - 1: Do not run any mod or procon plugin that also can change tickers/flags